reframejs/reframe/readme.md

     <img src='https://github.com/reframejs/reframe/raw/master/docs/images/previews/welcome.png?sanitize=true'/>
 </p>

-That's it: We created a web app simply by defining one React component and one page config.
+That's it, we created a web app simply by defining one React component and one page config.

-Yet, every Reframe part can be ejected and customized.
+Yet, Reframe is designed to be highly flexible.

 <br/>